 As Lieutenant Governor, Brian led the State’s clean energy efforts including the Hawai‘i Clean Energy Initiative, a federal and state partnership to advance renewable energy and energy efficiency in Hawai‘i.
 By bringing a greater focus to energy issues at the highest levels of state government, Brian was able to facilitate discussions among key players in the energy sector, putting Hawai‘i’s Renewable Energy Portfolio on track to be number one in the nation.

 The Hawai’i Clean Energy Initiative has become a national model for clean energy growth and Senator Schatz’s leadership in Hawai’i has made him a trusted voice on the development and implementation of clean energy strategies nationwide.

-As a member of the Senate Committee on Energy and Natural Resources, and as Chairman of the Subcommittee on Water and Power, Senator Schatz is actively engaged in expanding hydropower and the important role that water plays in energy production.
+Senator Schatz is actively engaged in expanding hydropower and the important role that water plays in energy production.
 Senator Schatz is also working to improve Hawai‘i’s water infrastructure to ensure that Hawai‘i families always have clean, safe water.
 To bring light to this issue, in August 2013, Senator Schatz brought together experts and community leaders to the State Capitol auditorium in Honolulu for a productive discussion about the state of Hawai‘i’s water infrastructure and the future of its water supply.

 Senator Schatz is also working across the aisle with his colleagues on commonsense legislation to give federal agencies greater ability to save money and reduce energy usage.
 Schatz’s Utility Energy Service Contracts Improvement Act of 2013 would give federal agencies more options to achieve cost and energy savings, such as energy efficiency upgrades and innovative clean energy projects.